NAMTeam/namteam.github.io/content/docs/feature-guides/canals/index.md

 ---
-title : "Canals"
+title : "Canals (CAN-AM)"
-description: "The Canal Addon Mod, or CAN-AM, is a NAM feature designed in cooperation with the BSC (BATT Squad Certification) group, adding functional canals to the game."
+description: "The Canal Addon Mod, or CAN-AM, is a feature designed in cooperation with the BSC to add functional canals to the game capable of transporting passengers and freight."
-lead: "The Canal Addon Mod, or CAN-AM, is a NAM feature designed in cooperation with the BSC (BATT Squad Certification) group, adding functional canals to the game."
+lead: "The Canal Addon Mod, or CAN-AM, is a feature designed in cooperation with the BSC to add functional canals to the game capable of transporting passengers and freight."
 date: 2022-09-06T10:09:26+00:00
 lastmod: 2022-09-06T10:09:26+00:00
 draft: false